PARTYMANX/hudsonssq/README.md

 ### Steps

 Here it gets messy.
-Each step is a byte as usual, but for each bit set, there is a byte after the step mask containing an index to a mush item.
+Each step is a byte as usual, but for each bit set, there is a byte after the step mask containing an index to a mush item, from least to most significant bit.
 For example:

 ```
 03 <- step map, two bits set
 00 <- mush index 0; no item
 01 <- mush index 1; 1st slot
 ```
+would correspond to a left down jump with the down arrow being mush item 1.

 As with standard SSQ, a byte with no bits set corresponds to an entry in the extra data introduced by DDRMAX (freezes).